aimms/language-reference/optimization-modeling-components/aimms-outer-approximation-algorithm-for-minlp/the-quesada-grossmann-algorithm.rst

 implements the Quesada-Grossmann algorithm.
 This procedure is called in the same way as the ``DoOuterApproximation`` procedure of :ref:`sec:aoa.using.algorithm`, which implements the basic algorithm.
-The following control parameters in :numref:`table:aoa.controlparam` can be used to influence the Quesada-Grossmann algorithm: ``TimeLimit``, ``CreateStatusFile``, ``UsePresolver`` and ``RelativeOptimalityTolerance``.
+The following control parameters in :ref:`this table <table:aoa.controlparam>` can be used to influence the Quesada-Grossmann algorithm: ``TimeLimit``, ``CreateStatusFile``, ``UsePresolver`` and ``RelativeOptimalityTolerance``.